LPSim/frontend/README.md

 For detail of automatic interaction, please refer to codes in App.vue.

-For the detail of commands, please refer to `agents/interaction_agent.py` in zyr17/GITCG.
+For the detail of commands, please refer to `agents/interaction_agent.py` in LPSim/backend.

 ### GUI interaction

-To interact with GUI, first open FastAPI server on GITCG, then click refresh to receive current state.
+To interact with GUI, first open FastAPI server on LPSim, then click refresh to receive current state.
 When requests is needed, available requests and objects will be marked with gold border.
 To perform elemental tuning, skill, or decleare round end, click corresponding buttons on right.
 To switch